OlivierSohn/hamazed/README.md

 # Backlog

+- use Text instead of String in rendered world

 - when ship goes too fast it is possible to go through walls ! fix it...
-- test flicker with blit buffer

-- when laser is shot, just redraw what is needed : laser ray + number in color

 - implement render of space (deduce which wall element based on neighbors)